lajos/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning-P3-Submission/writeup.md

 ![cropping](writeup-assets/crop.png)

-Additionally images are resized to 25% of their size (20,80,3) and normalized to zero mean and unit variance (values -0.5...0.5).
+Images are resized to 25% of their size (20,80,3) and normalized to zero mean and unit variance (values -0.5...0.5).

-Statistics:
+---

+### Statistics
-* samples colleted: 4866
+* samples colleted: 4,866
-* samples driving straight: 1068
+* samples driving straight: 1,068
-* images with steering: 3798
+* images with steering: 3,798
-* augmented samples: **9732**
+* augmented samples: **9,732**
+* model trained for 16 epochs

 ---